WangSiman-Carol/Serverless-Web-Chat/README.md

 - Manipulate and vend data in the cloud using AWS Lambda

 - Use CORS to manage client-side security in serverless apps

-- Store and retrieve data with DynamoDB, a NoSQL database

-- Model Restful APIs and create SDKs with API Gateway

 - Create a user login system with Cognito